 - There is no Cherub in Slingo Riches and the only function of the Devil is to be a non scoring symbol blocking any numbers from coming up on that reel that spin.
 The Devil appears on the centre reel only.

 - There are none of the fun power ups seen in some of the free versions as these would prevent the game from having the consistent RTP it requires in order to gain regulatory approval for real play.

 You win money for the number of completed Slingos at the end of the game – how much you win depends on the size of your initial bet which ranges from 50p to £100.
 The break even point is 4 Slingos and if you do manage to mark off the entire grid you win 200x your original stake – but do bear in mind that you are EXTREMELY unlikely to be able to complete the grid without using extra spins, and if you pay for extra spins the amount you pay for them is likely to be a long way in excess of your original stake.
-In the screenshot below, the original stake was 50p and just ONE extra spin is priced at £2.46.
+In the screenshot below (from the original release of the game), the starting stake was 50p and just ONE extra spin is priced at £2.46.